Energy-resolved spin correlation measurements: Decoding transverse spin dynamics in weakly interacting Fermi gases: Supplemental Material

 \subsection{Experimental procedure}

 The experiment presented in this work is implemented with $^6$Li atoms.
 A 50-50 incoherent mixture of two lowest hyperfine states $\ket{1}$ and $\ket{2}$ are evaporatively cooled in a CO$_2$ laser optical trap to degeneracy.
 Then state $\ket{1}$ is eliminated with a $17\,\mu$s imaging pulse at a magnetic field of $\sim1200$G. With one spin state left in the sample, the magnetic field is swept close to zero-crossing (527.15 G) so that both the magnitude and sign of scattering length can be tuned during experiments.
-After the magnetic field is stabilized at the experimental value, an excitation RF $(\frac{\pi}{2})_y$ (0.5 ms), which is on resonance with $\ket{2}$ to $\ket{1}$ transition, is applied to create a $x$-polarized sample.
-With the coherent mixture of these two states, the system is allowed to evolve with s-wave scattering for a time period $\tau$.
-Then another $(\frac{\pi}{2})_y$ RF pulse is applied to observe the transverse components of spin vector.
-Immediately after the Ramsey sequence is completed, two imaging pulses separated by $10\,\mu$s are shined to the sample to obtain the absorption images of both spins.
+After the magnetic field is stabilized at the experimental value, an excitation RF $(\frac{\pi}{2})_y$ (0.5 ms), which is on resonance with $\ket{2}$ to $\ket{1}$ transition, is applied to create an $x$-polarized sample.
+Following the RF excitation, the system is allowed to evolve with s-wave scattering for a time period $\tau$.
+Then another $(\frac{\pi}{2})_y$ RF pulse is applied to observe the transverse components of spin vectors.
+Immediately after the Ramsey sequence is completed, two imaging pulses separated by $10\,\mu$s are shined on the sample to obtain the absorption images of both spins.
 With these images, integration across the radial direction yields the axial spatial density profiles $n_1(x)$ and $n_2(x)$.
 With the technique of Abel inversion (introduced in \S\ref{sec:Abel}), the energy space profiles $n_1(E)$ and $n_2(E)$ of the two states are obtained from the measured spatial profiles.